£27 million EuroMillions lottery winner found dead at home | Lottery Post

 "I know what it's like to have nothing," the winner said in an interview in 2014.
 "That's why I'm giving it away — I can't miss what I never had."

-Loughrey, who was later nicknamed "Maggie Millions" was perhaps one of Strabane's biggest cheerleaders.
+Loughrey, who was later nicknamed "Maggie Millions", was perhaps one of Strabane's biggest cheerleaders.
 Her hope was to invest in the town as a potential focal point for tourism to highlight its unique and quaint characteristics.
 Ultimately, she wanted to see both the town and its residents flourish.

 "I'm a good person and I bother no one," Loughrey said in 2013 after her win.
 "If whatever is out there has given me this amount of money, then it couldn't be for anything but good.
 All it will do is change lives for the better and make a lot of people happy, not just me."